leosok/mp_builder/Readme.md

+⚠️ **Currently untested.
+This was not used for around a year.
+It may not work.
+But most of it should!** ⚠️
 # MicroPython Builder README 📖

 ⚠️ **Please note:** This setup is designed specifically for ESP32-based boards.
 If you plan to use this setup for other types of boards, adjustments may be needed in the Dockerfile, Docker Compose file, and the builder script accordingly.